 Head to the Perth Hills town of Mundaring for a fun family day out in nature.
 There’s lots to do in Mundaring with kids – from fantastic playgrounds, national parks, kid-friendly places to eat and more.
 Find it all in our ultimate guide to Mundaring with kids.

 John Forrest National Park

 John Forrest National Park is a beautiful spot for a family picnic – it’s one of Australia’s oldest conservation areas and WA’s very first national park.
-Entry to the park is $12 per car.
-It’s a great place to spend the day bushwalking and older kids will love the 5km Swan View Tunnel walk too.
+It’s a great place to spend the day bushwalking, roo spotting and little kids will love the nature playground.
 Read the Buggybuddys review here.

 Find John Forrest National Park at Park Road, Hovea

 Lake Leschenaultia is a fun place for a family day trip in the great outdoors – particularly in summer.
 The calm waters of the lake with sandy beaches make it the ideal spot for small children to paddle and play.
 You’ll also see lots of wildlife at the popular picnic spot, where there’s lots of bushwalk trails.

 Take a bike to pedal around the flat lake loop, pump track or on the MTB network of trails.
 A kiosk and playground are also found at the lake.
 Read the Buggybuddys review here.

 Find Lake Leschenaultia at 6082 Rosedale Rd, Chidlow.